In January we honor the birthday of Dr. Martin Luther King Jr.

 We can never read his Letter from Birmingham Jail too many times:

 We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed.

 Let us turn to a more concrete example of just and unjust laws.
 An unjust law is a code that a majority inflicts on a minority that is not binding on itself.
 This is difference made legal.
 On the other hand, a just law is a code that a majority compels a minority to follow, and that it is willing to follow itself.
 This is sameness made legal.

-What meaning do the themes presented in Letter from Birmingham Jail, written in August 1963, have for you on January 20, 2020?
+What meaning do the themes presented in Letter from Birmingham Jail, written in August 1963, have for you in January 2022?

 Which chapters and scenes in A Wounded Deer Leaps Highest present experiences of legalized oppression and social injustice?